 New toys for a new home

 Since you have all settled in a new house, you should buy them new toys to commemorate the day.
 New toys will always be related to this new home and if your kid loves the toys, they will soon forget about the changes.
 There are many new and trending toys which your child will love.
-Go check the local store or go for a ride to the shopping mall and let your child pick.
+Go check the local store or go for a ride to the shopping mall and let your child pick, you can even get discounts on the new toys if you use coupons from places like Raise, so it’s a no-brainer.
 Naming the toy is also an option – this will further engage your child into focusing on the toy and not the life-changing events.

 Set up a new “old” routine

 Every family has a routine.
 Whether it is pancakes for breakfast every Monday or cereals on Friday, kids love it and parents find it amusing.
 As soon as you are done packing, try and set up some of the old routines to help your child feel like they never left the old home.
+Make bedtime the same routine as always – perhaps with their favorite nightlight ready to use as soon as possible.
+Of course, moving house can be tricky when it comes to getting your child’s favourite gadgets up and running in their new bedroom – but it can really help with the bedtime routine.
+This is why it might be a wise idea to hire some professionals to help you with the transition, like an electrician for example (Read more on choosing the right electrician for your family), so that you know the most important elements to your ‘old’ routine are intact in the new home as soon as possible!
 These routines will ensure that your child adapts to this new home and doesn’t have to change his lifestyle completely.
 Keep in mind that kids hate moving and find it very difficult to accept, so be there for your child and help him get through these hard times.

 After a few weeks, once the adaptation period is over, things will return to normal.
 Your new routines will be established, your kids will find new friends and you will be able to relax and focus on future victories.
 Check on your child regularly and see how things are going.
 If there are any problems, work on solving them as soon as possible.